Jallah/EasyProt/README.md

 - Make it possible to register messages on the server side
 - Make it possible to register a default handler for unknown messages
 - IPipelineMemberInc: (Stream -> string -> string) so you can respond
-- Make it possible to register a message
+- Make it possible to reregister a message

 ## ISSUES
 - FAKE does not support NUNIT >=3 yet: https://github.com/fsharp/FAKE/issues/1010